 }

-lgtResult *= textureMapColor;

-// tint the textured area, and leave transparent area as defined by the texture

-vec3 r = vec3(lgtResult) * (1.0-uPixelColor.a) + vec3(uPixelColor) * uPixelColor.a;

-vec4 result = vec4(r, textureMapColor.a);

-gl_FragColor = result;
+… identical to the code in light_fs.glsl …

 }

+Note Normal maps can be created in a variety of different layouts where x or y might need to be flipped in order to properly represent the desired surface geometries.
+It depends entirely upon the tool or artist that created the map.

-Creating the IllumShader Object
+Defining the IllumShader Class

-With the GLSL shader now supporting normal maps, you can create the JavaScript IllumShader object to interface with it.
+With the Illum_fs fragment shader supporting normal maps, you can create the JavaScript IllumShader class to interface with it.

-Under the src/engine/shaders folder, create a new file and name it illum_shader.js.

-Define a new object named IllumShader that extends LightShader to take advantage of the functionality related to light sources.
-Create the constructor and define a variable, mNormalSamplerRef, to maintain a reference to the normal sampler in the GLSL shader.
+In the src/engine/shaders folder, create illum_shader.js, define IllumShader to be a subclass of LightShader to take advantage of the functionality related to light sources.
+In the constructor define a variable, mNormalSamplerRef, to maintain the reference to the normal sampler in the illum_fs fragment shader.
+Don’t forget to export the class.

 import LightShader from "./light_shader.js";